 "Sullivan’s a bassist whose authoritative and bluesy bending’s of the notes honor his affection for legends such as Slam Stewart as well as Ray Brown."

-The Bass Artisan Christopher Dean Sullivan is well traveled throughout the U.S. and abroad.
+Bassist Christopher Dean Sullivan is well traveled throughout the U.S. and abroad.

 He is the recipient of various New York State Congress, Senate Proclamation,

-Assembly and Municipality Arts awards, as well as the recipient of the NYS Orange County Council of the Arts Champion for the Arts Award.
+Assembly and Municipality Arts awards, as well as the recipient of the New York State Council of the Arts Champion for the Arts Award.

-He has Performed and recorded in two, or more, bass ensembles including performing and radio recording with Henry Grimes (WKCR),
+Chris has Performed and recorded in two, or more, bass ensembles including performing and radio recording with Henry Grimes (WKCR),

-shared recording with Israel “Cachao” Lopez (JO KASO Music ASCAP), and CD Poet release with Christian McBride (E.J.
-Antonio: Rituals from the marrow: Recipe for a jam session / BlueZygo Records).
+shared recording with Israel “Cachao” Lopez (JO KASO Music ASCAP), and CD Poet release “E.J.
+Antonio: Rituals from the marrow: Recipe for a jam session” ( BlueZygo Records).